yphil-dev/petrolette/README.md

 #### Annex: A simple local server

-To run NWS locally, simply install a basic LAMP server:
+To run NWS locally, simply install a basic PHP server:

-- Install the server components: `sudo apt install apache2 php7.0 php7.0-xml libapache2-mod-php7.0` (you may have to log in and out)
+- Install the server components: `sudo apt install php7.0 php7.0-xml` (you may have to log in and out)
-- Copy NeWS to the HTML root: `cp -r nws /var/www/html/`
+- Start the server in the NWS directory : `php -S localhost:8000`
-- Point your browser to http://localhost/nws
+- Point your browser to http://localhost:8000/nws

 ### Usage